 Jet fuel is a significant source of the human carbon footprint.
 Aviation emissions worldwide are about equal to those produced by all of Germany.
-Reducing use and reducing waste are the most direct ways to limit carbon emissions.
+Reducing waste and reducing energy use are the most direct ways to limit carbon emissions.
 Aviation is the first global industry to actively take on the challenge.
 They’re doing their part.

 As individual travelers, we look for ways to do our part.
 Out-of-state travel presents a challenge.
 Sometimes, a phone call or online meeting won’t accomplish a business task.
 We are grateful, then, for offsets which reduce the impact of our carbon footprint.

 How carbon offsets work

 Carbon offsets allow individuals and companies to participate in funding projects that reduce green house gas (GHG) emissions.
 The projects take varied forms.
 These are carbon offset projects we’ve seen recently: